minyang-chen/jupyterlite/README.md

 Check out the guide on the JupyterLite documentation: https://jupyterlite.readthedocs.io/en/latest/quickstart/deploy.html

+# core package for building the JupyterLite website
+jupyterlite-core==0.1.0b19
+# the Python kernel powered by Pyodide
+jupyterlite-pyodide-kernel==0.0.5
+# dependency for indexing the content
+jupyterlab~=3.5.3

 ## Further Information and Updates

 For more info, keep an eye on the JupyterLite documentation: